Coronavirus: China reports lowest number of new cases since January | DW | 18.02.2020

 Chinese health officials reported 1,886 new cases of coronavirus in an update Tuesday, which is the lowest single-day figure of new cases in mainland China this month.

-The update by China's National Health Commission added 98 fatalities to the death toll, with 1,868 fatalities in total since the outbreak began in late December.
+The update by China's National Health Commission added 98 fatalities to the death toll on Tuesday, with 1,868 fatalities in total since the outbreak began in late December.
+Among the dead was the head of a leading hospital in the virus-hit city of Wuhan.
+Chinese state television reported that Liu Zhiming, the director of Wuhan Wuchang Hospital, died early Tuesday.

 Chinese authorities said the stabilizing numbers are a sign that the measures they have taken to stop the outbreak are beginning to take effect.